 Exercise: The more you use SQL, the better you'll get.
 Create a sandbox database to test your queries and scenarios.

-Participate in Communities: Join forums, work seminars, and workshops to learn from peers and professionals.
+Participate in Communities: Join forums, work seminars, and workshops to learn from professionals.

 Request Feedback